sagemathinc/cocalc/src/dev/docker/README.md

 This is a self-contained single-image multi-user SageMathCloud server.

 **STATUS:**
-  - This isn't blatantly insecure: the database has a long random password, user accounts are separate, ssl communication is supported by default, etc.
+  - This is _**not blatantly insecure**_: the database has a long random password, user accounts are separate, ssl communication is supported by default, etc.
-  - That said, **a determined user with an account can very likely access or change files of other users in the same container!** Use this for personal use or with a sign in token.
-Don't make one of these publicly available with important data in it and no sign in token!
+  - That said, **a determined user with an account can very likely access or change files of other users in the same container!** Use this for personal use, behind a firewall, or with an account creation token, so that only other people you trust create accounts.
+Don't make one of these publicly available with important data in it and no account creation token!
-  - No quotas are implemented except idle timeout.
+  - There are no quotas are implemented except idle timeout.
-  - Sagetex not setup yet.
+  - See the [open docker-related SageMathCloud issues](https://github.com/sagemathinc/smc/issues?q=is%3Aopen+is%3Aissue+label%3AA-docker), which may include several issues, including no sagetex support, missing Jupyter kernels, etc.

 ## Instructions